joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/06/business/china-unitree-ipo-robot.html

 **Sydney Towle, Who Chronicled Her Cancer on TikTok, Dies at 26**\
-`For an audience that grew to more than a million followers, she challenged assumptions of how people with serious illnesses should look and live.`\
+`For an audience that grew to more than a million followers, she challenged assumptions about how people with serious illnesses should look and live.`\
 https://www.nytimes.com/2026/08/06/style/sydney-towle-dead.html

 **Who Is Ahead in South Carolina's 7th Congressional District?**\